ITensor/website/docs/tutorials/args.md

 <br/>
 ### Lookup Order and Global Args

-When calling one of the "get..." methods (such as getInt or getString) on an Args instance, the value returned will be as follows:
+When calling one of the "get..." methods (such as `getInt` or `getString`) on an `Args` instance, the value returned will be as follows:

 1. The value if defined in the instance itself

-2. If not defined in the instance, the value defined in the global Args object
+2. If not defined in the instance, the value defined in the global `Args` object

-3. If not defined in the global Args, the default value provided to "get..."
+3. If not defined in the global `Args`, the default value provided to "get..."

 Here is an example: